rcavaz/Design-Patterns/README.md

 The main motivation for this proyect is for people to learn and compare programming languages while implementing these software patterns.

 The code implementations differ from the book and include documentation specific to the language being used.
-To find a specific language implementation search for the 'Examples' section on each patter page, right below the UML diagram.
+To find a specific language implementation search for the 'Examples' section on each pattern page, right below the UML diagram.

 ## [Behavioral](./readmes/behavioral.md)
 Pattern                                       | Intent | UML